malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    single annealer encoding for multi-gate circuits

 -----------------------------------------------------------------------------------------------------
-(II) GATE CIRCUIT-TO-ANNEALER ENCODING BY WAY OF INTERMEDIATE BLOCH SPHERE TRUTH TABLE REPRESENTATION
+(II) BLOCH SPHERE TRUTH TABLE REPRESENTATION OF QUBIT
 -----------------------------------------------------------------------------------------------------

 Notes:

-    Truth table could be used to represent position on Bloch sphere this could be more efficient and allow implementation of phase gates
+    Truth table could be used to represent position of qubit on Bloch sphere instead of representing a bits logical value.
+This would result in massive truth tables and as such, the best approach would be to determine annealer encodings of single gates and from those, find a way to
+    a lump annealer encoding as a composite of these.

    	                   theta bits <---,-,     ,-,---> phi bits
    	                                   \ \   / /
    	theta = 0,      phi = 0          [[ 0 0 0 0 ]    0